cjbutterworth1996/Personality-Based-AI/README.md

 # COMP250 Proposal: Nightmare Labyrinth

 ## Introduction
-This game is a procedurally generated maze which players have to navigate while avoiding enemies.
+This artefact is a procedurally generated maze which players have to navigate while avoiding enemies.
 Players will use a pulse monitor that allows the AI director to detect gameplay patterns that result in fluctuations in heartrate.
 Based on these findings, the AI will alter the generation of the maze and enemy spawning to attempt to increase the player's heartrate.
 My chosen specialism is artificial intelligence in games programming.
 This project is in alignment with that specialization because the AI director will use machine learning to optimize procedural generation.
 This artefact could be used in several different fields.
 An AI that can recognize emotional arousal states and then effectively respond to influence those states could optimize emotional responses in video games, strengthen lie detector equipment, and optimize anxiety-reduction software among other things.

 ## Project Outline

 The artefact will use reinforcement learning to train an AI to consistently generate higher arousal responses.
 The artefact will consist of a procedurally generated maze and 3 types of AI controlled enemies.
+There will also be a control group using a similar, scripted game that does not use the AI director.
 The player will be hooked up to a finger-strap style pulse monitor to let the AI determine the player's heartrate.

 The parameters that the AI will be trained to optimize are:
 1. How long it should wait between enemy spawns